zeromq/czmq/README.md

 The zctx class wraps ØMQ contexts.
 It manages open sockets in the context and automatically closes these before terminating the context.
 It provides a simple way to set the linger timeout on sockets, and configure contexts for number of I/O threads.
-Sets-up signal (interrrupt) handling for the process.
+Sets-up signal (interrupt) handling for the process.

 The zctx class has these main features: